PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-13 17:59:08
+Last updated: 2024-04-13 17:59:43
-Random Quote: Jane Goodall had to go to Africa to study the apes.
-I just had to go to dinner. - Sheldon Cooper
+Random Quote: It is for my prince to command, for Hotah to obey.  -  Areo Hotah